PrismLauncher/prismlauncher.org/src/pages/download/linux.md

 ### AppImage

 AppImages allow you to take a single file and run Prism anywhere.
-AppImage builds only support x86_64.
+AppImage builds only support x86_64 and ARM64.

 #### With Gear Level (Recommended)